petervartanian/omphalOS/README.md

 # omphalOS

-**Computational infrastructure for institutionalized doubt.**
+**This is... computational infrastructure for institutionalized doubt.**

 [![License: CC0](https://img.shields.io/badge/License-CC0-lightgrey.svg)](https://creativecommons.org/publicdomain/zero/1.0/)
 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.18344930.svg)](https://doi.org/10.5281/zenodo.18344930)

-## What This Is
+## What, Precisely, Is This?

 omphalOS surfaces patterns for review, then forces the record to carry uncertainty, rival explanations, and falsifiers as first-class structure.

-You cannot export a packet without documenting what you don't know.
-Every SQL query scrolls you past epistemic warnings before you reach the data.
-Three years later when someone challenges your analysis, every step is reproducible bit-for-bit.
+One cannot export a packet without documenting what one does not know; _e.g._, every SQL query scrolls past epistemic warnings before one reaches the data; and, years later — when someone challenges one's analysis — every step is reproducible bit-for-bit.

-This is not risk scoring.
-This is not classification.
-This is hypothesis-generating pattern detection where the system makes doubt structurally unavoidable.
+What omphalOS constitutes is neither risk-scoring, nor classification, but a hypothesis-generating pattern detection where the system makes doubt structurally unavoidable.

 ## Who Uses This

-Intelligence analysts, export control investigators, sanctions compliance officers, trade finance investigators—anyone working in adversarial legal contexts where "the algorithm flagged it" is insufficient and analytical reasoning must survive scrutiny.
+Intelligence analysts, export control investigators, sanctions compliance officers, trade finance investigators—anyone working in adversarial legal contexts where "the-algorithm-flagged-it" is insufficient and analytical reasoning must survive scrutiny.

-Application domains: export control casework (EAR, ITAR), sanctions enforcement (OFAC, multilateral regimes), trade-based money laundering, supply chain risk, proliferation finance.
+Application domains include — and are not limited to — export control casework (e.g., EAR, ITAR), sanctions enforcement (e.g., OFAC and multilateral régimes), trade-based money laundering, supply-chain risk, proliferation finance, detection of illicit and/or luxury goods... and, much, much more.

 ## Quick Start